AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-practitionerrole-author-cae-1-intro.md

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [PractitionerRole](http://hl7.org/fhir/R4/practitionerrole.html) that are supported.

+A [PractitionerRole](http://hl7.org/fhir/R4/organization.html) resource is used within the context of a referencing resource.
+In the context of an exchange of health information a practitioner role is part of the context established for a set of healthcare-related information.

 This profile is designed to set a PractitionerRole standard for:
-* exchanging clinical information authored by a care agency employee
-* querying for records authored or uploaded by a care agency employee
+* Recording or updating an authoring care agency employee referenced by another resource
-* record or update a record authored by a care agency employee
+* Reading an authoring care agency employee referenced by another resource

 This profile is used by the following APIs:
 * [insert API endpoint](StructureDefinition-TBD-1.html)